-This summer I travelled to Greece with the SJC Honors students in May, co-teaching a course on “Oxford as text” for two weeks in July in Oxford, and finally co-leading a workshop and presenting at the AAPT conference at the end of July.
+This summer I traveled to Greece with the SJC Honors students in May, co-teaching a course on “Oxford as text” for two weeks in July in Oxford, and finally co-leading a workshop and presenting at the AAPT conference at the end of July.

 This was a busy summer.
 In addition to the June FRN conference on Beauty (see my blog posts regarding that) I attended the ICPIC Conference in Vancouver, Canada in late June, followed by the PLATO conference.
 I presented papers on Childhood through literature and a study of Ted Hughes’ What is Truth as a philosophical prompt text.